...

 Economic Report Card

 The financial health of a country, including its growth in Gross Domestic Product (GDP), price changes (inflation rates), and government budget balance, is crucial in deciding sovereign spreads.
-If a country’s economy performs poorly or shows instability in these aspects, the spreads may rise.
-This suggests a greater risk for those who invest in that country.
+If a country’s economy performs poorly or shows instability in these aspects, the spreads may rise, suggesting a greater risk for those who invest in that country.

 Think of a country’s economy like a report card in school.
 The GDP growth is like the grades, showing how well the economy is doing.
 Inflation rates are like changes in the student’s behavior, indicating whether prices are stable.
 The fiscal balance is like the balance of homework done, showing if the government is spending more or less than it earns.